We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 If your company has the resources to send gift cards, by all means do it.
 The card can be as small as a $5 Starbucks card or as generous as a $100 gift card to a restaurant that gets rave reviews.
 This is another great opportunity to use your database intelligence to give a gift that’s personalized to their tastes.

 Make your customer feel like they’re part of a big family.
 Recognize special events in their lives by sending a small gift, such as flowers or a plant.
 The event could be a major birthday, a promotion or even a new addition to the family.
 The thoughtful timing of your gift communicates volumes and is a gesture that won’t soon be forgotten.
+Our pals at CartStack send these adorable onesies when someone on one of their customers’ teams has a baby.

 For an extra-special evening, donate a percent of purchases from the event to charity.